cypnk/Bare/README.md

 [^Two]: Second footnote with a [link](https://example.com)
 ```

-HTML is filtered of potentially harmful tags, however embedding videos to YouTube, Vimeo, PeerTube, Archive.org or LBRY/Odysee is supported via shortcodes.
+HTML is filtered of potentially harmful tags, however embedding videos to YouTube, Vimeo, PeerTube, Archive.org, LBRY/Odysee, or Utreon is supported via shortcodes.

 E.G. For uploaded audio files:
 ```